cbib/TrialMatchAI/README.md

 # TrialMatchAI

 TrialMatchAI is a tool designed to harness the capabilities of AI and Natural Language Processing (NLP) to generate personalized recommendations for clinical trials.
-Specifically tailored for cancer patients, TrialMatchAI utilizes state-of-the-art language processing techniques based on Large Language Models (LLMS) to parse and structure raw clinical texts.
-It.
-By leveraging cutting-edge technology, it aims to streamline the process of identifying relevant and potentially beneficial clinical trials for individuals undergoing cancer treatment.
+Specifically designed for cancer patients, TrialMatchAI utilizes state-of-the-art techniques based on Large Language Models (LLMS) to parse and structure clinical texts, such as trial eligibility criteria, patient clinical notes, and genetic mutation reports.
+The tool uses AI-based information retrieval and NoSQL techniques to find optimal matches between patient profiles and clinical trials.
+The ultimate goal of TrialMatchAI is to streamline the process of identifying relevant and potentially beneficial clinical trials for individuals undergoing cancer treatment based on their unique genetic and clinical profiles.

 ## Key Features

 ### AI-Powered Recommendations
-TrialMatchAI employs sophisticated AI algorithms powered by natural language processing techniques to parse and structure clinical trial texts and clinical and genetic profiles of cancer patients.
-This process enables the generation of accurate and personalized lists of recommended clinical trials along with visual illustrations that explain the decision-making process.
+TrialMatchAI employs LLMs and advanced information retrieval techniques to parse and match clinical trial texts and clinical and genetic profiles of cancer patients.
+The pipeline of TrialMatchAI culminates in generating a personalized list of recommended clinical trials.
+Importantly, we employ Explainable AI (XAI) methodologies to elucidate and showcase the decision-making process behind the recommendations, enabling users to understand the rationale behind the recommended clinical trials.

 ### Personalized Matching
 The tool prioritizes personalization, considering unique patient profiles to match them with clinical trials that align closely with their specific medical backgrounds and genetic markers.

 ### Streamlined Search Process
-TrialMatchAI significantly enhances the efficiency of the trial discovery process, eliminating the arduous task of manually sifting through extensive databases.
+TrialMatchAI significantly enhances the efficiency of the trial discovery process, eliminating the arduous and increasingly impractical task of manually sifting through extensive databases.
 It provides concise and relevant trial recommendations promptly.

 ### Real-Time Updates
-The platform updates its structured clinical trial data database, ensuring users can access the latest information on ongoing and upcoming clinical trials.
+The tool updates its structured clinical trial data database, ensuring users can access the latest information on ongoing and upcoming clinical trials.

 ## How It Works

-1. **Data Input**: Users provide clinical and genetic profiles of cancer patients through a user-friendly interface.
+1. **Data Input**: Users provide a directory path to cancer patients' clinical and genetic profiles through a command-line interface.
+The profiles should preferably be in `.txt` or `.csv` formats.
-2. **AI Analysis**: TrialMatchAI processes this information using state-of-the-art AI algorithms and NLP techniques.
+2. **Analysis**: TrialMatchAI takes in this information and passes it through a modular pipeline that includes pre-processing, text parsing, post-processing, and match-finding steps.
-3. **Recommendation Generation**: Based on the analysis, the tool generates a comprehensive list of recommended clinical trials tailored to the individual's profile.
+3. **Recommendation Generation**: The tool generates a comprehensive list of recommended clinical trials along with trial-level highlights tailored to the individual's profile.

 ## Getting Started

 To use TrialMatchAI, follow these simple steps:

-1. **Install**: Download and install the tool .
+1. **Install**: Download and install the tool.
 2. **Input Patient Profiles**: Enter the clinical and genetic information of the cancer patient.
 3. **Review Recommendations**: Access personalized recommendations for relevant clinical trials.